 Romans 4:1–5, 12–17 (NRSV)

-16 For this reason it depends on faith, in order that the promise may rest on grace and be guaranteed to all his descendants, not only to the adherents of the law but also to those who share the faith of Abraham (for he is the father of all of us, 17 as it is written, “I have made you the father of many nations”)—in the presence of the God in whom he believed, who gives life to the dead and calls into existence the things that do not exist.
+17as it is written, "I have made you the father of many nations") in the presence of the God in whom he believed, who gives life to the dead and calls into existence the things that do not exist.

 Writing to the Roman Christians about the footsteps of the journey of faith, the apostle Paul calls to mind the faith of Abraham, who trusted God and believed God, and to whom God credited righteousness.
 He writes about a God who gives life to the dead and calls into being things that were not—who continues to call us to a letting-go of old ways to engage in a new way of righteous living, founded in the cross of Christ.
 This journey might take us through tragic situations.
 It might even lead us to question why we cling to the cross.
 In the book “The Cross and the Lynching Tree,” the late liberation theologian James Cone asserts that the cross is scandalous.
 But he also proclaims that in it, we see the very power of God.